 Aims and Objectives

-The aim of the study is to determine the ability of high-dose oral Rifampicin (20mg/kg) and DACC dressings to improve the time to clearance of viable mycobacterium from Buruli ulcer wounds compared to a regime using standard dose oral Rifampicin (10mg/kg) and DACC dressings.
+The study aims to determine the ability of high-dose oral Rifampicin (20mg/kg) and DACC dressings to improve the time to clearance of viable Mycobacterium from Buruli ulcer wounds compared to a regime using standard dose oral Rifampicin (10mg/kg) and DACC dressings.

-- Assess impact of high-dose Rifampicin and DACC dressings on the proportion of wounds healed at 20 weeks
+· Assess the impact of high-dose Rifampicin and DACC dressings on the proportion of wounds healed at 20 weeks

 Success in this project would have a major impact on the management of Buruli ulcer, with faster healing leading to shorter treatment duration for many patients.
 Further, economic and social benefits could be significant.
 Reducing the use of antibiotics to treat presumed secondary infections could result in significant cost savings to the healthcare system and additionally provide the opportunity for patients to receive more of their treatment at the community level.

 Phone: +23324 4858075